Are the Vikings the NFL's most tragic playoff team?

 That loss to the Saints in the 2009 NFC Championship Game everyone talks about?
 The Elo ratings had the Vikings as underdogs, if that's any consolation.

-In fact, the Vikings came into their last four playoff appearances as underdogs — losing the most recent three and beating Dallas in a 2009 divisional game where the odds only slightly favored the Cowboys.
+In fact, the Vikings came into their last four playoff appearances as Elo-rating underdogs — losing the most recent three and beating Dallas in a 2009 divisional game where the rating only slightly favored the Cowboys.

-The last time the Vikings were favored to win a playoff game was a 2008 season wild-card match against the Eagles.
+The last time the Vikings were favored by Elo to win a playoff game was a 2008 season wild-card match against the Eagles.
 The Vikings had a slim 55 percent probability of winning but lost 26-14.

-Prior to that, you have to go back to the 2000 season, when they were favored to beat the Saints in the divisional round.
+Prior to that, you have to go back to the 2000 season, when they were favored by Elo to beat the Saints in the divisional round.
 They won that one, only to be crushed 41-0 by the Giants in the NFC Championship Game.
 The Elo ratings gave the Giants a slight edge, but many (especially the fans) thought the Vikings' high-powered offense would prevail.

 Defying odds

-You might have forgotten that the Vikings also have pulled off the occasional upset, winning about 30 percent of playoff games they weren’t expected to.
+You might have forgotten that the Vikings also have pulled off the occasional upset, winning about 30 percent of playoff games that Elo ratings didn't think they would.

 The regular season has seen them pull off upsets, too — including closing the 2012 season on a memorable winning streak to sneak into the playoffs (where they promptly lost to the Packers).